loveencounterflow/intermatic/README.md

 * Triggers accept any number of arguments; these will be passed into the state and trigger actions.
 * **State Actions** are methods that are called when a state is entered or left.
 * **Trigger Actions** are methods that are called before or after a trigger has caused a transition.
+* Actions are associated with tuples `( stage, cause )`, where a cause is either a verb or a local state.
+  The stages associated with trigger actions are `'before'` and `'after'`; the stages associated with state actions are `entering`, `leaving`, and `keeping`.
+Thus an action associated with `( 'before', 'start' )` will be called (as implicit) *before* the transition to be caused by calling the trigger *start* is performed; an action associated with `( 'leaving', 'green' )` will be called whenever the local state is `'green'` and a transition is about to change that.
 * A **trajectory** is a (possibly empty) list of local states.
 It must satisfy a number of constraints:
   * A trajectory list must have either no elements or more than one element.
   * The elements in a trajectory list are interpreted in a pair-wise fashion such that the `i`th element